ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/slides.md

 - Its current form was presented to TC39 in the April 2021 meeting ([slides](https://hackmd.io/@mpcsh/HkZ712ig_#/)).

+## Slide 8: Priority: exhaustiveness and ordering

+* Fall-through and "no match" should be opt-in, not opt-out
+* Execution order should never be surprising

 In the context of programming language design, particularly with respect to the "ECMAScript Pattern Matching" proposal, the terms "opt-in," "opt-out," and "fall-through" have specific meanings:

 ### **Opt-in vs. Opt-out:**